-- Put the pecans on a bare baking sheet and roast for 10 minutes.
+- Put the pecans on an unlined baking sheet and roast for 10 minutes.
 Remove and let cool.

 - Heat 1/2 the chocolate in a microwave safe bowl in the microwave on high for 1 minute.
 Remove and stir.
 Microwave a further 15-30 seconds and stir again until melted and smooth.

 - Drop small amounts of chocolate onto the prepared baking sheets and spread with your spoon to the size of quarters.
 Top with 4 pecan halves to form the turtle legs.
 (See photos)

 - You can proceed to the next step immediately or put the tray in the freezer to firm up for 5 minutes.

 - Melt the caramels, butter, and milk in the microwave.
 Start at one minute, stir, and if necessary heat in 15 seconds increments until smooth.
 I like to let the caramel cool a little to thicken up before proceeding.